 Initial attempts to use cryosurgery for prostate cancer resulted in high complication rates and unacceptable side effects.
 However, newer technologies have lowered complication rates, improved cancer control and made the procedure easier to tolerate.
 Cryosurgery may be an option for men who haven't been helped by radiation therapy.

 Heating prostate tissue using ultrasound

 High-intensity focused ultrasound treatment uses powerful sound waves to heat prostate tissue, causing cancer cells to die.
 High-intensity focused ultrasound is done by inserting a small probe in your rectum.
 The probe focuses ultrasound energy at precise points in your prostate.
-High-intensity focused ultrasound treatments are being studied in clinical trials.
-More study is needed to understand the benefits and risks of this treatment.
+High-intensity focused ultrasound treatments are currently only available in clinical trials in the U.S.

 Chemotherapy uses drugs to kill rapidly growing cells, including cancer cells.
 Chemotherapy can be administered through a vein in your arm, in pill form or both.